What is financial aid?

 Yes, provided that the parent you're living with is the one filling out the FAFSA (your custodial parent).
 If your step-parent is married to them at the time you fill out the FAFSA, they must report their income and assets even if they weren't married to them in the previous year.

-A Student Aid Report is the analysis of the data you reported on the Free Application for Federal Student Aid (FAFSA).
-The Student Aid Report has your calculated Expected Family Contribution (EFC) on it, and that number is used to determine your eligibility for financial aid.
+A FAFSA Submission Summary is the analysis of the information you reported on the Free Application for Federal Student Aid (FAFSA).
+The summary includes a review of the answers you provided and the Student Aid Index (SAI), which is used to determine your eligibility for financial aid.

 What if my family has a special circumstance that will affect how much we can pay?

-Students who have special circumstances (such as a job loss or high medical expenses) should contact Northern's Financial Aid Office.
+Students and families who have special circumstances (such as a job loss or high medical expenses) should complete a Special Circumstances form.
 We review each case to see if adjustments can be made to improve your eligibility.

-Do I have to apply for financial aid each year?
+Do I need to apply for financial aid each year?

 Yes.
-Your financial situation must be reassessed each year.
+Your financial situation must be reassessed each year with a new FAFSA.